-The SAB is the primary link between supporters and the Club, with many of its members representing larger fan groups, including disabled supporters, independent supporter groups and Supporters’ Clubs.
+The SAB is the primary link between supporters and the Club, with many of its members representing larger fan groups, including accessibility supporters, independent supporter groups and Supporters’ Clubs.

 Supporter Advisory Board members represent all sections within the ground, as well as a diverse demographic, to enable the West Ham Board and senior Club officials to have the broadest possible insight into the needs of the supporter base.

 Ahead of the 2017/18 season, the Club will be encouraging new applicants to represent, share and discuss the views of our supporters in the following areas: